henry19970416/2019-spring-gt/README.md

 # Graph-Theory-Project-Template
 Project template of course - Graph Theory (EE6622E) in National Cheng Kung University.

+## Important

     This program can only deal with undirected graph.

 ## How to run